AgoraIO-Community/agora-unity-partychat-demo/README.md

 2. [In-Call-Stats:](https://github.com/AgoraIO-Community/agora-unity-partychat-demo/tree/In-Call-Stats) Displays the different stats and realtime data you can access when in an Agora channel.
 <img src="https://github.com/AgoraIO-Community/agora-unity-partychat-demo/blob/master/ReadMe/in-call-stats.gif" width="550">

+- Unique stats for **Broadcaster** and **Audience** roles
+- See the stats for each unique role in a scalable UI for your use
+- Use these stats in your own project to add even more customization!

 ---

 3. [live-audio-broadcast:](https://github.com/AgoraIO-Community/agora-unity-partychat-demo/tree/live-audio-broadcast) Showcases Agora's "broadcast" mode, where players to choose to either be a Broadcaster or Audience.

 <img src="https://github.com/AgoraIO-Community/agora-unity-partychat-demo/blob/master/ReadMe/broadcasting.gif" width="350">

+- Broadcasters are identified with **Gold** exterior
+- Using Agora callbacks, chat bubbles dynamically display when the user's microphone registers input
+- Build your own 3D hangout with Agora!

 ---